· Veytron Technologies · Edge AI · 7 min read

 What ran where

 The model serving ran on the client’s existing on-premise server — no new hardware purchased.
 We chose Mistral 7B in Q4_K_M quantization, served via Ollama.
-On CPU-only hardware this class, triage summaries come back in roughly 90–120 seconds.
+On CPU-only hardware of this class, triage summaries come back in roughly 90–120 seconds.
 For asynchronous post-incident analysis this is acceptable; the alternative was engineers spending 20–40 minutes on manual investigation.

+The RAG layer ran alongside it: embeddings via nomic-embed-text, indexed into a local Chroma instance.
 The full stack — model server, embedding model, vector store, orchestration — ran on a single server alongside the OpenSearch cluster, with no external network calls at any point in the pipeline.

 What the client got